THE FIRST HAMPDEN

 The club were offered ground near Dixon's Blazes, the famous ironworks based in the Gorbals area of the city, but this was rejected on the grounds that it was too far from the clubs origins in the Langside area.
 Queen's were determined to stay local, but an attempt to rent part of the Queen's Park Recreation Ground was rejected by the City Council early in 1873.

 Queen's weren't put off by this refusal, and a second bid was more successful, with the council agreeing on 21st October 1873 to lease the ground to the club for a period of six months at a cost of twenty pounds.
 At the time the ground lay on the east side of Cathcart Road, but now lies on the west side of the road as the route of Cathcart Road was altered to cater for the Cathcart Circle train service in 1883.
-The area of the ground where Queen's originally played is now covered by the railway, the Hampden bowling club, some flats and the bottom part of Queen's Park Recreation Ground.
+The area of the ground where Queen's originally played is now covered by the railway, Cathcart Road, the Hampden bowling club and some flats.

 The bowling club and flats that occupy part of the original Hampden site